What We Discuss with Matthew McConaughey:

 [00:20:51] Jordan Harbinger: Yeah,

 [00:20:51] Matthew McConaughey: 99 answers were no. Now, here with Monday morning, A Time to Kill has done well that weekend.
 I would've done any of these under scripts.
 And now they're like 99 answers are yes, you can.
 Whoa.
 You want me to be discerning?
 Wait.
 Can I do it all?
 But I can't do it.
 That math doesn't add up.
 There's only 24 hours a day.
 I can't do all of them, but yet 48 hours ago wouldn't have done any of them.
 And now you're telling me I can basically do all of them.
 And then they're gone, "So what do you want to do?"
 I'm going, "Ooh, wait a minute.
 This one looks good.
 This one looks good.
 That look—" "Well, make a choice."
 I got the hell out of Dodge, man.
 I said, "I got to go hear myself think.
 I got to go get my head and my heart aligned a little bit and ask myself what matters.
 Read through this new time that the roof has been taken off the opportunities for me in life and say, 'What do I care about?
 You know?
-Who am I when I I'll be in told I can kind of be whoever I want to be?'"
+Who am I when I've being told I can kind of be whoever I want to be?'"
 And I was 23, 24.

 [00:21:42] Jordan Harbinger: Oh wow.